hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 ### 2. Create a Namespace `quorum`

-Namespaces provides a mechanism for isolating groups of resources (for example Statefulsets, Services, etc) within a single cluster.
-For the rest of this tutorial we will use `quorum` as the namespace and you are free to pick any name when deploying but is must be consistent across the [infrastructure scripts](./Create-Cluster.md) as well as the charts.
+Namespaces provides a mechanism for isolating groups of resources (for example StatefulSets, Services, etc) within a single cluster.
+For the rest of this tutorial we will use `quorum` as the namespace and you are free to pick any name when deploying, but it must be consistent across the [infrastructure scripts](./Create-Cluster.md) as well as the charts.

-To create a namespace called `quorum` run the following in a terminal window,
+To create a namespace called `quorum` run the following in a terminal window:

 ```bash
 kubectl create namespace quorum